 CREDIT LIMITATIONS ON NON-INSTRUCTIONAL COURSES (INCLUDING CO-CURRICULAR ACTIVITIES AND EXPERIENTIAL COURSES)

-No more than a combined total of 13 credits in total of courses that fall within the following categories will be counted toward the total credits needed for graduation without the permission of the Academic Dean: externships, journals, moot court, directed research, and courses taken in parts of the university outside the Law School for which credit toward the J.D. degree is granted.
+No more than a combined total of 27 credits, for the class of 2017 and 24 credits for the classes of 2015 and 2016, in total of courses that fall within the following categories will be counted toward the total credits needed for graduation without the permission of the Academic Dean: externships, journals, moot court, and courses taken in parts of the university outside the Law School for which credit toward the J.D. degree is granted.